The Settings menu lets you change settings that apply to all

 best zoom match available will be used.

-- Use ICC sRGB profile on load:
+- Always apply ICC sRGB profile on load:

 If a JPEG image being loaded has an ICC (International Color Consortium)

-Windows) according to the ICC profile.
+using Windows APIs, according to the ICC profile.

 Diagnostics – changes the console and diagnostic settings: